huntdatacenter/docs/docs/coordination/agreements/faq.md

 Probably.
 We do keep records of broad processing purposed for each data controller.
 In addition, we do provide the possibility for Labs to submit individual processing purposes for processing in each Lab.

+## Roles

+### Can I list the same individual on all data space roles?

+Yes.
+We use the [roles](/coordinator/roles/) in the data space orders for targeted communication for the specific responsibility areas.
+Thus, they can be assigned to one or several individual.

 ## Changes and negotiations

 ### Can I propose changes to your agreements?